- What Is Canine UTI?

 Despite being painful and uncomfortable for your dog, urinary tract infections usually are very serious on their own.
 However, if untreated, they can spread throughout your dog's system, causing a whole host of issues ranging from somewhat serious to life-threatening.

 The first place a UTI is likely to spread to is your dog's kidneys.
 Here they can cause struvite stones to develop, which will become a much more difficult health concern to treat than UTI.
 If these stones go undiagnosed and untreated, they can create obstructions in your dog's lower urinary tract, causing kidney failure and bladder ruptures.
-Not only that, but they can also cause complex infections to occur in your dog's kidneys, which are a vital organ.
+Not only that, but they can also cause complex infections to occur in your dog's kidneys, which are vital organs.
 While less common, UTIs have the potential to travel all the way up to your dog's heart.
 If you suspect that your dog has a UTI, don't let it go untreated.

 Preventing UTIs In Dogs